LSST-nonproject/sims_maf_contrib/mafContrib/README.md

 'mafContrib.MyNewMetric' (MyNewMetric being the name of your new metric).
    (please update your version of MAF if this does not work).

+Please make an ipython notebook in the examples/ directory that demonstrates how your metric works and explains the output.

 SOME CODING STANDARDS
 ---------------------